 Concept 2) Make it a Mail box!!
 The frame itself is over 4" deep so it lends itself to the illusion I decided to create.
 But needed the box to look even deeper.
 Using a cove mat (sloped sides).
 Pastels were used create more realistic seams, rivets and shading to enhance the feeling of depth.
 My helper at the time (Lorraine Hall) drew the cartoon hand and then proceeded to write a letter, place it in the envelope and seal it.
 She let her inner toon write the address.
 I took it to the Dundee Post Office where they still had some of the Bugs stamps, bought a stamp and had them hand cancel it.

 I still don't know what the letter says.

 I used Museum glass (and had a lot of people reaching in because they couldn't see the glass) I painted the off white stained frame by going into my "messy" room and letting the "toons" loose with acrylic paint-which they proceeded to throw all over the frame.
 The stamps are held in place with small, clear archival corners and all the mats are preservation quality.

-The Frame: I used a Nurre Caxton gold that was had minute red splash details,
+The Design: I used a Nurre Caxton gold that was had minute red splash details,

 Rides the Clouds